Fokker T.III: Design and development

-Fokker's second torpedo bomber was an enlarged version on the T.II from two years before.
-With a slightly greater span and 30% heavier, it had a crew of three rather than two and a more powerful engine.
+Fokker's second torpedo bomber was an enlarged development on the T.II from two years before.
+With a slightly greater span and 30% heavier, it had cockpits for three rather than two, and a larger more powerful W-12 engine in place of the T.IIs V-12.
 Its floats could be exchanged for a wheeled undercarriage.
 It first flew in the summer of 1923.

 The T.III was a cantilever low wing monoplane with thick section, straight tapered, square tipped wings.
 Angular overhung ailerons were used.
 Its fuselage was flat topped and sided and deep from tail to nose.
 The three crew sat in tandem, separate, open oval cockpits, with the forward two close together over the wing and fitted with dual control.
 The third cockpit was spaced further away behind the trailing edge and fitted with two machine guns, one on a conventional mounting firing upwards and the other firing downwards through the fuselage underside.
 The rear cockpit also held the two release levers for 50 kg (110 lb) and for 100 kg (220 lb) bombs.
 The braced tailplane was mounted on top of the fuselage and carried horn-balanced elevators.
 In plan the tail was straight tapered and square tipped, with a large cut-out for rudder movement.
 There were several variations of the vertical tail though in all the rudder was straight edged and balanced.
 Some had no fin, with the rudder finishing at the keel and with a nick above the fuselage, another similar but with a rudder extension to below the keel and another still with a very short fin and small dorsal fillet but no fin extension.